kocos12/kocos12/README.md

 - 🔭 Working as a backend dev is my dream

-- 🥁 Drummer and metal fan after hours
+- 🥁 Drummer and metalhead after hours

 - 🔨 Getting (sh)it done